 One of the easiest safety measures you can take when eating produce during pregnancy is washing them thoroughly.
 This is especially true of raw vegetables.
-Radishes must be washed thoroughly before they can safely be eaten during pregnancy.
-Scrub and wash each radish under running water, ideally with a vegetable brush.
+Radishes must be washed thoroughly before they can safely be eaten during pregnancy in case they were grown in contaminated soil.
+Scrub and wash each radish under running water, ideally with a vegetable brush and remove any visible dirt.
 And, of course, wash your hands before and after.

 Remove any damaged areas.

 All bruised or browned parts of the radish should be removed before they are cooked and eaten.
 These damaged areas are known to be susceptible to bacteria that could have many harmful effects.
 For this same reason, you should also throw away any overly browned radishes.

 Avoid eating raw radish sprouts.